paschatz/PREMON_Palm-Allometry/README.md

 - ```tables``` = Here you can find the exported tables from the ```scripts/PREMON_analysis_script.R``` script.

 - ```raw_data``` = Here you can find the raw data that we used for our analysis.

+- ```renv``` = Here is stored a reproducible R environemnt.
+Users can reproduce the exact versions of r-packages we used during the analysis.
+This is an export of [renv](https://rstudio.github.io/renv/articles/renv.html) package.